pontostroy/gstreamer-screenrecording/README.md

-gsttwich.sh - Record screen or window  VAAPI(broken, twich dont show video ), OMX(radeon NV12), software (x264enc I420 or NV12) and streaming it to twich.
+gsttwich.sh - Record screen or window  VAAPI(intel I420 or NV12), OMX(radeon NV12), software (x264enc I420 or NV12) and streaming it to twich.

 Run with
          -n for nogui mode /rec.sh -n=v for vaapi; -n=o for omx; -n=x for x264enc